Green0318/g.solana-pro/README.md

 yarn get_track -k D8sQycBUZkvpLM12bFpZ4GShb3tbMvPyXLe5J5boo85W
 ```

+*NOTE* - the downloaded track isnt the right thing.
+Needs to be fixed.

 ### Update Track
 Update a track be passing it the existing public key and new values for CID, Title, Artist.